stiantha/DevTools/readme.md

     - [License](#lock-license)

 ## :beginner: About
-This is a full stack application that uses MongoDB, Express.js, React.js, and Node.js (MERN).
+This is a full stack application that uses the MERN stack
+- MongoDB
+- Express.js
+- React.js
+- Node.js

 ## :zap: Usage
 The website can be used just like bookmarks, saving resources for when you need them.